cloaknsmoke/SF2-Randomizer/README.md

 This project is based on the dissasembly of Shining Force II.
 The original can be found [here](https://github.com/ShiningForceCentral/SF2DISASM)

+# Requirements

+You need to have an original Shining Force II NTSC rom in bin format.
+This is a basic requirement for the disasm as well.
+You must have Python installed.
+The gui is written in Python, so you will need Python to run it.
+You can clone the repo or just download it as a zip and unzip it somewhere.
+After putting the rom in the right folder, just run gui.py

 # Randomizer

 The purpose of this project is to allow certain aspects of the game to be randomized in order to provide a new experience to veteran players.
 I tried to keep the rest of the